Incarnation Camp: Early history

-In 1886, the Church of the Incarnation in Manhattan, located on Madison Ave. and 35th Street, New York City, rented a farmhouse in Mohegan Lake from R. Horne as part of a "fresh air" program sponsored by the New York Tribune.
-Children from the tenements of New York's lower East Side, many of whom immigrated here from Europe with their families during the 1880s, were taken from often squalid living conditions to spend a week in the fresh country air of upstate New York.
+In 1886, the Church of the Incarnation in Manhattan, located on Madison Avenue and 35th Street, New York City, rented a farmhouse in Mohegan Lake from R. Horne as part of a "fresh air" program sponsored by the New York Tribune.
+Children from the tenements of New York's lower East Side, many of whom immigrated here from Europe with their families during the 1880s, were taken from often squalid living conditions to spend a week in the fresh country air of Upstate New York.
 The Rev. Arthur Brooks of Incarnation persuaded his parishioners to rent the furnished farmhouse, and on June 19, 1886, 25 young boys and girls from the east side of Manhattan became the first campers.
 Each summer, some 230 children benefited from the experience.

 Eight years later, in 1894, Incarnation parish raised $7000 for the purchase of the farmhouse, an adjacent barn and five acres "to be used for the purposes of a summer home for the poor of the parish."
 Also that year, a parishioner made a contribution to have a swimming pool installed, complete with pumps that replenished it with water from Lake Mohegan, half a mile away.
 A second home was built in 1895, called Brooks Cottage, which was used specifically for the parish's Bethlehem Day Nursery.